jasperchongcode/bigcomments/README.md

    - `Bigcomments: Default Comment Box` — uses `=` as the box symbol
    - `Bigcomments: Custom Comment Box` — lets you pick a symbol

+Optional: Assign the command to a keybind for quick use

 ---

 ## ⚙️ Extension Settings